RudraniSingh100/AI_Resume_Analyzer/README.md

 ---

 ## 🧾 Acknowledgement
-Inspired by open-source projects and enhanced with ATS-focused scoring and analysis logic.
+Inspired by open-source ideas and enhanced with ATS-focused scoring and analysis logic.

 ---
-Happy Coding 🚀